Have you been told by someone (maybe your mom?) that you're short-waisted? Or maybe you figured it out yourself just by the way clothes fit you.

 - Bypass the waist altogether with longer jackets and cardigans.
 The longer layer elongates and pulls attention away from your short waist.

 - Avoid cropped tops and cropped jackets that are shorter than your hipbone.
 They make your top half look squat relative to your bottom half - exactly what we are trying to avoid.
 Instead, choose tops that hit in the Magical Hipbone Zone - 2 to 3 inches below your hipbone.
+You could always layer a shorter jacket over a longer top if you love that layered look!

-- You don't have to wear low-riders but you may want to avoid the oh so popular high-rise trend.
+- You don't have to wear low-riders but you may want to avoid the oh- so- popular high-rise trend.
 Instead, opt for mid-rise pants and jeans.
 They will give the illusion of the high-waist trend on you without having to wear pants that go up to your boobs:) Mid-rise pants generally have a rise between 7.5-10 inches and hit 1-3 inches below your belly button.
 My advice is try many different rises until you find you sweet spot.
 Mirror selfies are the best way to tell how well an item fits.
 And feel free to ask for my advice over in the free private #justgetdressed Facebook Group.

 - Avoid high contrast colors between your top and bottom as that just draws attention to the issue.
 Monochromatic or similar hued tops and bottoms create a longer-looking torso.
 Add a jacket or cardigan in a brighter, lighter, or more eye-catching shade than your pants and top -- another way to detract from a short a waist.